 After receiving the copy, you have to write a meaningful review & link them to their blogs and Goodreads accounts as this will ensure better chances of getting accepted.

 New Pages is considered the best alternative to press, where they independently organize pages of links to hundreds of magazines, independent publishers and bookstores, literary magazines, newsweeklies, and review sources.

-To become a reviewer, you need to send a flash review of about 100-200 words (300 words max) on the latest literary, magazine, book, or an individual piece of writing.
+To become a reviewer, you need to send a flash review of about 100-200 words (300 words max) on the latest literary, magazine, book, or individual piece of writing.
 They expect short and sweet reviews with substance.

 12. My Reader Rewards Club